sybrew/the-seo-framework/readme.txt

 	* **Accessibility:**
 		* **Global:**
 			* TODO: none...
+			* Our input-select elements no longer overflow to the right (or left, on RTL) of your screen.
+Most notably, with our [Focus extension](https://theseoframework.com/extensions/focus/#overview)'s homonymous example selector.
 		* **Post edit:**
 			* When using the Block Editor, after saving the page, setting changes are registered consistently again to the "Are you sure you wish to leave with unsaved changes?" notification handler.
 			* When you're editing the homepage via the post settings, the disabled "Remove the blog name?" option's tooltip now states it's handled elsewhere.
 		* **Settings page:**
-			* When pasting a webmaster code tag in the respective settings field, no change listener was invoked, and you didn't get an ays-message when navigating from the settings page.
+			* When pasting a webmaster code tag in the respective settings field, no change listener was invoked, and you didn't get an "Are you sure?"-message when navigating from the settings page with unchanged settings.
 			* When you clear a sitemap color input field, the default color is now displayed correctly.
 			* Trailing, leading, and double spaces are now trimmed from the homepage title examples.
 	* **Usability:**